 - 1 cup pearl barley

-- 1 can (15-ounce) cannellini (white kidney) or Great Northern beans, drained and rinsed
+- 1 can (15-ounce) cannellini beans (white kidney beans) - or Great Northern beans, drained and rinsed

-- 1 large bunch of broccoli, heads and tender stems coarsely chopped (reserve stems for another use)
+- 1 large bunch broccoli - heads and tender stems coarsely chopped (reserve stems for another use)

 - Freshly ground black pepper